CarolCupas/carolcupaswebsite/_drafts/acerca-de-mí.md

 My profession is Computer systems engineer but always, my dream was to be a veterinarian.
 I like horses and dogs, I enjoy their company and abilities to speak to us without words.
 I changed my mind after a few surgical experiences at my dad's clinic where I discovered that I felt dizzy when I saw or smelled blood so it would be pretty hard for me to become a vet.

 Later, I thought about becoming an architect because I used to draw and participate in my elementary school contests, winning some of those.
-I also admire the artworks, the architecture of the cities, in fact, photography is one of my main hobbies.
+I also admire the artworks, the architecture of the cities, in fact, **photography** is one of my main hobbies.
 Recently, I've learned how to use some photo editors and create designs with my photo catalog.

 ![](/images/CC Oporto arte.jpg)

-Por otra parte, el **diseño de interiores** me encanta.
-Cuando compré mi primera casa, sabía que las paredes no serían blancas.
-Amo darle un toque de color a los espacios y jugar con la distribución de los muebles.
+In addition, I love **interior design**.
+When I bought my first house, I knew that no wall would be blank.
+I like to add a touch of color and play with the furniture arrangement.

-Me considero una persona curiosa, por lo que siempre busco algo nuevo que aprender o hacer.
-Deseo aprender a hablar francés y a tocar el violín algún día.
-Disfruto mucho escuchar **música**, no pasa un día de mi vida sin escucharla aunque sea un poco... a lo mejor tenga que ver con mi nombre, ya que traducido del inglés es canción de Navidad o _villancico_ (por cierto, la Navidad es mi época favorita del año).
+I consider myself a curious person and always I look for something new to learn or do.
+Someday, I wish to speak French and play the violin.
+The **music** is present all the days of my life, I enjoy it a lot (btw, my name means Christmas song and that's my favorite season as well).

 La cocina no me entusiasma demasiado pero me animo a cocinar de vez en cuando y la verdad algunas veces me sorprendo de lo bien que resulta.
 Soy _foodie_, me encanta probar platillos nuevos y hacer comentarios o recomendaciones.